sinfo/ampersand-io-model/README.md

 ### fetch `model.fetch([options])`

-Resets the model's state from the server by delegating to ampersand-sync.
-Returns a xhr.
+Resets the model's state from the server by emitting a `fetch` event and receiving the resulting `response` event.
+Returns your model.
 Useful if the model has yet to be populated with data, or you want to ensure you have the latest server state.
 A `"change"` event will be triggered if the retrieved state from the server differs from the current attributes.
-Accepts `success` and `error` callbacks in the options hash, which are both passed `(model, response, options)` as arguments.
+Accepts a `callback` in the options hash, which will be passed the arguments `(err, model, response)`.

 ```javascript
 var me = new Person({id: 123});